Professor Philip Leach, Director

-Kate Levine, Lawyer (currently on parental leave)
+Kate Levine, Lawyer (on parental leave)

-Ramute Remezaite, Legal Consultant
+Ramute Remezaite, Legal Consultant (parental leave)

 Ramute Remezaite is a Legal Consultant at EHRAC and a PhD Candidate at School of Law, Middlesex University looking into the impact of judgments of the European Court of Human Rights in fragile democracies, such as former Soviet Union states.
 Prior to this, Ramute was based in Azerbaijan, where she litigated civil rights cases before the European Court of Human Rights and the UN bodies together with local human rights lawyers.
 She also ran a project on the implementation of judgments of the European Court for Human Rights in the South Caucasus region and has done research and consultancy work for Article 19 and the International Bar Association Human Rights Institute.
 Ramute has published a number of articles on human rights issues in Azerbaijan.
 Before that, she worked as a Program Officer at the Bertha Justice Initiative in London, and at the Human Rights House Foundation in Oslo, Norway where she worked with a network of NGOs in former Soviet Union states.
 Ramute graduated from Oslo University, Law School with LL.M. in Public International Law and Master in Law from Vilnius University.

-Tina Devadasan, Programme and Financial advisor
+Tina Devadasan, Programme and Financial Advisor

 Tina Devadasan is legally qualified and holds a Master in Business Administration, with a strong background in management, fundraising, financial and project management.
-She was formerly projects officer at the Kurdish Human Rights Project and was primarily responsible for consecutive Community Fund (National Lottery) grants as well as successive incremental governmental and grantmaking trust funding.
+She was formerly projects officer at the Kurdish Human Rights Project and was primarily responsible for consecutive Community Fund (National Lottery) grants as well as successive incremental governmental and grant-making trust funding.